finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConfigurationRecipeApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConfigurationRecipeApi>();
             var upsertRecipeRequest = new UpsertRecipeRequest(); // UpsertRecipeRequest | The Configuration Recipe to update or insert

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UpsertSingleStructuredDataResponse result = apiInstance.UpsertConfigurationRecipe(upsertRecipeRequest, opts: opts);

                 // UpsertConfigurationRecipe: Upsert a Configuration Recipe.
 This creates or updates the data in Lusid.
                 UpsertSingleStructuredDataResponse result = apiInstance.UpsertConfigurationRecipe(upsertRecipeRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));